BryanWilhite/LinqPad/README.md

 Yes, [Microsoft Expression Blend](https://www.microsoft.com/expression) is somewhat buried in contemporary releases of Visual Studio.
 As of this writing, Blend in particular and WPF in general are not broken down into Core packages by Microsoft itself.
 It follows that developers copy DLLs from Microsoft (possibly violating licensing) and cram them into source control or we put or trust in 3<sup>rd</sup>-party NuGet packages such as these below:

-* [`Microsoft.Expression.Blend.SDK.WPF`](https://www.nuget.org/packages/Microsoft.Expression.Blend.SDK.WPF/) with no description and its 2012 stamp, it is one of the oldest and most mysterious.
+* [`Microsoft.Expression.Blend.SDK.WPF`](https://www.nuget.org/packages/Microsoft.Expression.Blend.SDK.WPF/) is locked in the 2012 timeframe but has ‘everything’ (`System.Windows.Interactivity.dll` and `Microsoft.Expression.*.dll` DLLs).
-* [`Expression.Blend.Sdk`](https://www.nuget.org/packages/Expression.Blend.Sdk/) the description leads me assume that this one is the most promising.
+* [`Expression.Blend.Sdk`](https://www.nuget.org/packages/Expression.Blend.Sdk/) this replaces the `System.Windows.Interactivity.dll` (or its equivalent) on as many platforms (within the package timeframe) possible.
 * [`Expression.Blend.Sdk3`](https://www.nuget.org/packages/Expression.Blend.Sdk3/) this one appears older than the one above.

 [@BryanWilhite](https://twitter.com/bryanwilhite)